-In accordance with the New Zealand Public Health and Disability Act 2000, the Nelson Marlborough District Health Board (the board) comprises eleven members.
-Seven members were elected in the October 2016 triennial elections for local government and four members are appointed by the Minister of Health.
+In accordance with the New Zealand Public Health and Disability Act 2000, the Nelson Marlborough District Health Board (the Board) comprises eleven members.
+Seven members were elected in the October 2019 triennial elections for local government and four members are appointed by the Minister of Health.
 The minister then appoints the chair and deputy chair from these eleven members.

-In accordance with sections 34-36 of the New Zealand Public Health and Disability Act 2000, the board is required to form three committees to enable it to perform its functions efficiently and effectively.
-The board also has the authority to form other committees as it deems necessary to fulfil its functions.
+In accordance with sections 34-36 of the New Zealand Public Health and Disability Act 2000, the Board is required to form three committees to enable it to perform its functions efficiently and effectively.
+The Board also has the authority to form other committees as it deems necessary to fulfil its functions.
+Accordingly, the Board has formed the Audit and Risk Committee.